akamainook/akamainook.github.io/project-breakdown.md

 	- How accessible is it for students
 		(i.e ICS Space Open to Everyone)

-	- real-time feature
+	- Real-time feature
 		~ students can send out notifications of current state (i.e crowded/noisy/quiet/empty)

-	- *Other Entries*
+	- *Other Possible Entries*
 	   Location
 	   Picture